 Pragmatically, your decision may be most influenced by availability and cost.
 The earlier you apply to a camp, the greater your chances of getting a spot.
 Most diabetes camps give full or partial scholarships, or “camperships,” based on financial need, so ask for information about financial aid before you rule out a camp that seems expensive.

-Make sure the camp you are considering is accredited by the American Camping Association.
+Make sure the camp you are considering is accredited by the American Camp Association.
 Accreditation ensures the camp takes certain safety measures, which include meeting cleanliness standards, having a high staff-to-camper ratio, hiring credentialed program staff (such as lifeguards), and performing background checks on staff, among many others.
-Beginning in the summer of 2002, the Association will alert its member camps to the availability of new diabetes-care guidelines that have been developed in partnership with the American Diabetes Association.
+Beginning in the summer of 2002, the Association started alerting its member camps to the availability of diabetes-care guidelines that were developed in partnership with the American Diabetes Association.